 At Tufts, Levine’s primarily appointment is in Tisch College.
 He directs the Tufts Civic Studies program, which offers an undergraduate major, the Summer Institute of Civic Studies, and the annual Frontiers of Democracy conference.
 He holds tenure as a full professor in Political Science and has additional appointments in Philosophy, Science and Technology Studies, International Relations, Tufts University College, the Data Intensive Sciences Center, the Clinical and Translational Sciences Institute, and the Center for Humanities at Tufts.
 He co-leads the University-wide Research Group on Equity in Health, Wealth and Civic Engagement.

-Levine is the author of eight books, including most recently We Are the Ones We Have Been Waiting For: The Promise of Civic Renewal in America (Oxford University Press, 2013) and the forthcoming What Should We Do?
-Political Theory with Citizens at the Center (also Oxford University Press).
+Levine is the author or editor of eleven books, including most recently We Are the Ones We Have Been Waiting For: The Promise of Civic Renewal in America (Oxford University Press, 2013) and the forthcoming What Should We Do?
+Political Theory with Citizens at the Center (Oxford University Press, 2022).

 He has served on the boards or steering committees of such civic organizations as AmericaSpeaks, Street Law Inc., the Newspaper Association of America Foundation, the Campaign for the Civic Mission of Schools, Discovering Justice, the Charles F. Kettering Foundation, the American Bar Association Committee’s for Public Education, the Paul J. Aicher Foundation, and the Deliberative Democracy Consortium.

 Tufts University: Director of CIRCLE

 University of Maryland: Director of CIRCLE

 University of Maryland: Deputy Director of CIRCLE

 University of Maryland: Research Scholar, Institute for Philosophy and Public Policy

 National Commission on Civic Renewal: Deputy Director (half-time role)